“Style on a budget: rustic guesthouse goes eco-modern among the forests and frosted mountains north of ravishing Lake Ledro”

 - In winter, the area is also a paradise for cross-country skiers

-- The hotel’s bio spa has a variety of treatments, including massages and aromatherapy
+- The hotel’s bio spa has a variety of treatments, including massages, aromatherapy, sauna, Turkish steam room and an area to relax in between sessions

 Activities on site or nearby include: